Location: Naval Health Indian Head, MD

 o Certification from a Red Cross Dental Assistant course and 12 months experience within the preceding 36 months.

-o 36 months experience within the preceding 60 months as a dental assistant in a private practice or a
+o 36 months experience within the preceding 60 months as a dental assistant in a private practice or a military clinic.

 o Membership in good standing with the American Association of Dental Assistants with required